• About / Contact

 East Cafe

 East Cafe has this certain charm to it.
 Maybe it’s the atmosphere, or the genuine service, or their vintage Vancouver decor and photographs.
-I love East Cafe for all those reasons.
-They serve quality espresso, coffee, and food items while making you feel right at home.
-I came here with two friends recently and we had a wonderful time chatting while enjoying their food & drinks.
-Special thanks to my good friends Rachel and Alvin for sharing their pictures with me, I was having such a lovely time I forgot to take many!
-Irresponsible foodie much, geez!
+I came here with two friends recently and we had a wonderful time.

 1658427_10152030575456336_500481142_oVegetarian panini on grilled foccacia with roasted red peppers, artichoke hearts, sundried tomatoes, roma tomatoes, Swiss cheese, spinach, and pesto mayo.
 All paninis are served with a hot pepper and Lays chips.